DAVID GROSSMAN — PRESIDENT

 David Grossman is the CEO of Southfield based Pegasus Entertainment.
 For 29 years Pegasus has been a leader in full-service event production in the Midwest.
 He is also the CEO of Washington DC based Political Productions, the most experienced political production company in America working with every president in the last 20 years.
 His other affiliations include: Advisory board member of Childsafe, board member of Jewish Community Center Day Camps, past President and board member of Fanclub Arts Foundation — an organization that promotes Youth art education in Metropolitan Detroit, past Governor appointed State of Michigan DNR Waterways commissioner, and past Board member of Tamarack Camps.
 He resides in Franklin Michigan with his Wife Margo and three daughters.

-LISA ST. CLAIR — TREASURER AND SECRETARY
+LISA ST. CLAIR — SECRETARY

 Lisa St. Clair is actively involved in the development and oversight of the nonprofit organization dedicated to helping children to overcome adversity, whether it be child abuse and neglect, childhood illness, or even the death of a loved one.
 Former Director of Casework for the Michigan chapter of an award-winning national organization, Justice for Children, Lisa St. Clair ran the case-intake and internship initiative program for over three years.
 Working in the nonprofit sector provided St. Clair invaluable hands-on experience from fundraising and networking with other nonprofits, to helping to pass critical legislation to better protect children in three states, in addition to developing therapeutic programs for children in need.
 St. Clair studied Botany and Psychology at Michigan State University, and also has been the owner of a successful small business for over twelve years.
+Currently St. Clair is pursuing her Bachelors at Penn State University in English Literature.

 PATRICK R. WILSON — GENERAL COUNSEL